 I would rate this trek at an advanced level and I recommend for non experienced hikers to choose the 2 days & 1 night or 4 days & 3 nights option.
 The 3 days & 2 nights was very full on as there was not much rest time, though it’s manageable for an experienced hiker.

-Like I said at the beginning of this article, we paid US $100 per person, so expect to pay this amount or more depending on your budget.
+Like I said at the beginning of this article, we paid US $100 per person, so expect to pay this amount or more depending on your budget and your negotiating abilities.

-The Mount RInjani Trek is one of the best adventures I have ever been on, and a truly unforgettable experience!
+The Mount Rinjani Trek is one of the best adventures I have ever been on, and it was a truly unforgettable experience!